 Can Filing a Title IX Claim Help My Case?

-Filing a Title IX claim does not guarantee that the victim of sexual assault will receive any financial restitution for the harm they have suffered, however, it is a good place to start.
-Under Title IX, an educational institution may be held liable for sexual assault or harassment in court if it can be proven that the institution knew about (or should have known about) the sexual misconduct that occured.
+Filing a Title IX claim does not guarantee that the victim of sexual assault will receive any financial restitution for the harm they have suffered; however, it is a good place to start.
+Under Title IX, an educational institution may be held liable for sexual assault or harassment in court if it can be proven that the institution knew about (or should have known about) the sexual misconduct that occurred.

 Proving that an educational facility is liable for campus sexual assault is not an easy task.
 You need a skilled attorney who has experience with sexual assault and abuse cases and a track record for success.